pflooky/data-caterer-docs/docs/setup/connection/connection.md

     GRANT INSERT ON <schema>.<table> TO <user>;
     ```

-Following permissions are required when generating plan and tasks:
+Following permissions are required when enabling `configuration.enableGeneratePlanAndTasks(true)` as it will gather
+metadata information about tables and columns from the below tables.

 ??? tip "CQL Permission Statements"